michaelrsweet/hp-printer-app/DOCUMENTATION.md

 example:

     sudo snap set hp-printer-app auth-service=other

+When using the hp-printer-app package for macOS, you can set these options by creating the "/Library/Application Support/hp-printer-app.conf" file and listing the options one per line, for example:

+    sudo vi "/Library/Application Support/hp-printer-app.conf"
+    i
+    auth-service=other
+    listen-hostname=localhost
+    :wq

+Other operating systems will look for the "hp-printer-app.conf" file in the "/etc" and "/usr/local/etc" directories.

+After changing these options you'll need to restart the server.
+On macOS the `launchctl` command is used:

+    sudo launchctl stop org.msweet.hp-printer-app
+    sudo launchctl start org.msweet.hp-printer-app

+Similarly, on Linux the `systemctl` command is used:

+    sudo systemctl restart hp-printer-app.service

+If you've run the server by hand, just use the "shutdown" sub-command and then run the server again:

+    sudo hp-printer-app shutdown
+    sudo hp-printer-app server

 > *Note:* When you install the `hp-printer-app` snap on Linux or the package on
 > macOS, the server is automatically run as root.
 When you install from source,